How MOA changes the workflow

 - Creates a new

-- When the MOA sequence is complete, the sub is “installed” into the parent in a single atomic act — the new sub-assembly gets simultaneously created and installed.
+- When the MOA sequence is complete, the sub is installed into the parent in a single atomic act: the new sub-assembly is created and installed at the same time.

 MOA and traceability

-- Bottom-up: a leaf part inventory (e.g. a fastener) installed in an MOA sub still has a
+- Bottom-up: a leaf part inventory, such as a fastener, installed in an MOA sub still has a

 parentPartInventorychain that walks up through the MOA sub to the top-level parent.